mittalbhatt/newpro/README.md

-How It Works: A Simple Example

-Normal Situation:

-· Raj is a developer.
-His laptop automatically has coding software (like Docker) and no sales software.

-The Exception:

-· Raj needs to help the sales team for a week and requires the Sales CRM software.

-Without an Override Engine: An IT person would have to manually install the software on Raj's laptop.Then, next week, they'd have to remember to manually uninstall it.

-With the Override Engine:

-1. Raj or his manager clicks a button that says: "Give Raj the Sales software for 7 days."
-2. The Override Engine creates a temporary "permission slip" for this exception.
+How to Read This Diagram (Simple Steps):

+1. Request is Made: An employee or their manager asks for special software they don't normally have. (e.g., "I need Photoshop for 3 days").
+2. Override Engine Handles It: The "Exception Boss" (Override Engine) takes the request and does three things:
+   · Creates a Temporary Permission Slip: This is a digital rule that says "Okay, but only for 3 days."
+   · Sends a Bypass Command: It tells the main "Strict Boss" to ignore the normal rules for this one case.
+   · Logs & Starts a Timer: It notes down who asked, what for, and when the permission expires.
+The clock starts ticking.
-3. The main Epigenetic Engine sees this slip and instantly installs the Sales software on Raj's laptop.
+3. Main Engine Applies Exception: The main "Strict Boss" (Epigenetic Engine) gets the command and immediately installs the software (Photoshop), even though it's normally against the rules.
-4. Crucially, after 7 days, the Override Engine automatically deletes the permission slip.
-5. The main Epigenetic Engine notices the slip is gone and immediately uninstalls the Sales software, putting Raj's laptop back to its normal developer setup.
-No one has to remember to do anything.
+4. Automatic Cleanup: When the timer runs out, the Override Engine automatically deletes the permission slip.
+This forces the Main Engine to revert to the original rules and uninstall the software automatically.
+No one has to remember to do it manually.